actionml/docs.actionml.com/h_ur_config.md

  - **`spark.executor.memory`**: This is the amount of memory allocated to the Spark Executor, set it to the available memory on Spark Workers.
 The total memory will be number-of-workers * `spark.executor.memory` and this is directly dependent on the size of data and its "density".
 The value should be found by experimentation since "density" is a complex calculation that can only be done by running Spark.
  - **`spark.driver.memroy`**: This is set in a similar way to `spark.executor.memory` It too is related to data size but is usually set to less than for Executors.
 This memory is allocated in the Harness
  - **`spark.es.index.auto.create`**: "true", leave this unchanged
  - **`spark.es.nodes`**: this should be set to an Elasticsearch host or list of hosts.
 Separate multiple ES host with commas.
+This should be a full URI (or list of URIs) in the form `protocol://address:port` For the default ES setup on the same machine as Harness this might be `http://localhost:9200` or for a managed ES service it might be `https://<address>:443` Check with the service provider.
  - **`spark.es.nodes.wan.only`**: "true" leave this unchanged

 The meaning of these params can be found in Spark docs or the docs of the various libraries used by the UR.
 You may need to consult those docs if the above explanation is not sufficient.
 Spark has other parameters that may aid in running the UR training task but these are best left for expert usage, the above will be sufficient most of the time.
 See also the [ActionML Spark Intro](intro_to_spark).